umburanas/umburanas.github.io/scripts/cria_thumbnails.md

 # 4. Reduz a foto para 400x400
 # 5. Apaga o arquivo temporario

-for format in jpg png; do
-  for picture in $(find . -name *.$format); do
+for format in jpg jpeg png; do for picture in $(find . -name *.$format); do
     # ignore as fotos que ja sao thumbnails
      if [[ "$picture" == *"thumbnails"* ]]; then